petergridge/Irrigation-V5/README.md

 The values provided can be:
 * numeric, representing how often to run every 2 days for example.
 * days of the week; Mon, Tue etc. These currently only support english abreviations.
-* Off or any unsupported text to stop the zone being run
+* Off or any unsupported text to stop the zone being run.

 For Australians you can select to water on specific days of the week to support water restriction rules.